zenml-io/zenml-plugins/model_control_plane/README.md

     )
     ...
 ```
-Moreover, any additional configurations required can be effortlessly passed and accessed using the `extra` pipeline argument and the newly introduced `get_pipeline_context` function.
+Additionally, any extra configurations needed can be seamlessly passed and read using the `extra` pipeline argument and the new `get_pipeline_context` function.
 ```python
 @pipeline(
     extra={"trained_classifier": "iris_classifier"},